Keep Moving (Madness album): Background

+The band first started rehearsing and recording songs for the new album as early as February 1983, with "The Sun And The Rain" being debuted in the band's performance on The Tube that month.
+However, during rehearsals, keyboardist Mike Barson, who'd grown exhausted by the pressures of the group's stardom, disappeared on a camping holiday throughout Europe in a camper van, with his wife and dog for the rest of the summer.
+This held up the release of the next single, which would go on to be "Wings Of A Dove", and the rest of the album as well.
+He returned in August, a day before the band filmed the music video for "Wings of A Dove", and the band resumed work on the album after their tour in America ended in September.

-On 5 October 1983, the band were rehearsing and discussing a possible television series, which was being written for them by Ben Elton and Richard Curtis.
-Barson then informed the band that he would not be able to take part, as he was tired of the music business and wanted to spend more time with his wife.
+However, on October 4th 1983, during rehearsals and discussions of a possible television series for the band, which was being written for them by Ben Elton and Richard Curtis, Barson then informed the band that he would not be able to take part, as he was tired of the music business and wanted to spend more time with his wife.
 They had recently relocated to Amsterdam.
 Barson agreed to finish recording the album Keep Moving and left after playing for the last time with the band at the Lyceum Ballroom on 21 December 1983.
 After leaving the band, James Mackie took Barson's place, appearing with Madness on the US hit television show Saturday Night Live on 14 April 1984.
 After leaving the band, Barson returned to the UK for the filming of two music videos, "Michael Caine" and "One Better Day", as he had played on the tracks.
 He officially left the band in June 1984, following the release of the "One Better Day" single.
 Paul Carrack took Barson's place whilst the band toured America in early 1984.

 The album takes its name from a phrase used repeatedly in the 1970 post-apocalyptic film The Bed Sitting Room.

 The album cover was based on a suggestion by Stiff's boss Dave Robinson that it should reflect the forthcoming Olympics.